There is so much hypocrisy surrounding hate, I can’t tolerate it anymore; everyday, I feel like gagging over so much hypocrisy!

 If you’re thinking, “what if it is something that you should hate, such as the murderer of your family or terrorists that eviscerated your loved ones?”
 In this example, no one would necessarily blame you for such convictions, feelings, or sentiment.
 However, there are many instances where victims of such horrific crimes have forgiven the perpetrators of their misery.
 This is not to say that everyone should follow in their path; however, it does mean that most people’s petty hatreds pale in comparison.
 Therefore, if the people who suffered such unspeakable tragedies can bring themselves to stop hating then for most people who’s hatred is petty, insignificant, or misplaced the act of not even forgiving, but tolerating shouldn’t present much of a problem, shouldn’t.

 Regardless, some may not be able to decide what is a petty and insignificant hatred or one that is significant.
 First, all sports based hatreds are petty, period, full-stop, the end.
 Being prevented from winning a game or even a championship is no reason to hate, NONE!
-As for the rest, think about it this way: Is there a significant number of people who don’t hate what one hates?
+As for other hatreds, ask yourself this question: Is there a significant number of people who don’t hate what you hate?
 If there are then there are no reasons to hate, so such hatreds should be dropped and looked upon as trite, misplaced, destructive, useless, unproductive, and ultimately fuel for further hatred.
-Here are some examples of hatred that are dangerous, but are deep-rooted, and cause of unnecessary misery and more hatred:
+Here are some examples of hatred that are dangerous, but are deep-rooted, and cause unnecessary misery and more hatred:

-- Religion-based hatred: This is perhaps the most destructive of all hatreds in the history of mankind, and continues to be at the center of mankind’s deepest suffering.
-The simplest solution is for every religious person to give-up their belief in their god and look to one another as human that have equal rights and equal individual freedoms as they do.
+- Religion-based hatred: This is perhaps the most destructive and insidious of all hatreds in the history of mankind, and continues to be at the center of mankind’s deepest suffering.
+The simplest solution is for every religious person to give-up their belief in their god and look to one another as humans that have inalienable equal rights and irrevocable equal individual freedoms as they do.
 However, I know this to be an ideal that isn’t likely to be achieved for centuries to come.
 Despite this, the next best solution would be to view each other with dignity and stop hating each other on religious grounds.
-From what I know, no religion’s creed is based on hate; on the contrary, it’s always based on love.
-Yet, there are parts of each religion that preach the destruction of those that do not adhere to their version of god and their god’s words.
+From what I know, no religion’s creed is based on hate; on the contrary, it’s typically based on love or some form of inner reflection.
+Yet, there are parts of each religion that preach the destruction of those that do not adhere to their version of god and their god’s words — Buddhism seems to be the exception.
 And, here in lies the “rub.”
-A few people throughout history have used these passages as justification and call for the termination of all that do not conform to their view of god.
+A few people throughout history have used these passages as justification and called for the termination of all that do not conform to their view of god.
 However, there were and are nefarious reasons why these passages were manipulated and much of these nefarious reasons had to do with the accumulation of wealth or power or both.
-However, people being naive, then and now, only saw and believed in the religious reasons and took/take righteous pride in killing anyone and everyone that was designated as an enemy of their god without knowing or seeing that theirs is/was not the only god that had meaning, mattered, or held sway over our fellow man, and, most importantly, was neither superior nor inferior to their “enemy’s” god.
+However, people being naive, then and now, they only heard and believed in the religious reasons given for the hatred and took/take righteous pride in killing anyone and everyone that was designated as an enemy of their god.
+Moreover, these people did so without knowing or seeing that their god is/was not the only god that has meaning, mattered, or held sway over our fellow humans, and, most importantly, was neither superior nor inferior to their “enemies'” god.
 In fact, it has been clearly argued, and I believe correctly, that the Jewish Torah, the Muslim Koran and the old testament of the Christian Bible are one in the same book.
 And, yet, people choose to remain in ignorance and believe that theirs is the only righteous and moral god.
 Regardless, if one is a thinking person, the superiority or inferiority of one’s god over another should not matter, and killing anyone (other than in self-defense), let alone in the name of their god, should never hold sway nor have any justification in anyone’s mind, if they truly believe that their god is a benevolent god and is the creator of all.
 Therefore, again, religion-based hate should never have a reason to exist.
 So, again, give up hatred based on religion, it is not only irrational and against the will of one’s god, but also a disgrace to one’s religion, a blight on humanity, and the main reason for the continuation of the most destructive force against all mankind in our history.
 As an aside, and as an amusing thought, if we were ever to be in a position to travel the stars, and we wanted to destroy a society, planting different ideas of god in different areas of a planet would almost guarantee the destruction of that planet.
-Either that or that planet would evolve into something akin to Vulcan, supremely logic-based society.
+Either that or the planet would evolve into something akin to Vulcan — a supremely logic-based society — after much turmoil, suffering, and death.

 The bottom-line is that if one thinks about the root causes of hatred in a society or within a single individual’s mind, it is based on a lot of irrational positions and misunderstood philosophies, much of it religion-based.
 Therefore, in a rational society and in rational individuals, the abandonment of hatred, particularly religion-based hatred, should be an easy thing to accomplish, yet, it has not been.
 I believe this points to the power of indoctrination, ignorance, and inability to think for oneself.
 Therefore, I believe that teaching our children to think is far above and beyond the most important thing we can do not only to help our children, but also to protect our future.